 What are the disadvantages for an FHA loan?

-Unfortunately, those advantages tend to be balanced by a set of disadvantages for homeowners as well.
+Unfortunately, those advantages balance with a set of disadvantages for homeowners as well.
 The most obvious disadvantage is the extra fees tacked onto your monthly payments by the federal government.

 Because the Federal Housing Administration is willing to insure your loan, they have to make sure that they’re protecting their own investment.
-Homebuyers are required to pay an upfront FHA funding fee, typically equal to 1.75 percent of the total mortgage.
+Homebuyers should pay an upfront FHA funding fee.
+It usually equals to 1.75 percent of the total mortgage.
 Many lenders also refer to this as an upfront mortgage insurance premium.

 In essence, the FHA is willing to insure your loan but you will have to pay an insurance premium.